 Now, last time I mentioned in public that I don’t much like house sitting, some random had a go at me.
 I can’t remember exactly what he said and have no idea who he was, but, quite frankly, I don’t care what you think, dude.
 I don’t like it much and I’m sticking with my opinion.
 So here goes with the post.

 What is House Sitting?

-I didn’t know house sitting existed until a few years ago and it’s quite likely, if you’re new to the travel scene, you won’t know either.
+I didn’t know house sitting existed until a few years ago and it’s quite likely, if you’re new to the travel scene, that you won’t know either.
 So what is house sitting?

 The house sitters normally work for free, but some owners are prepared to pay.
 Some owners will throw in use of their cars if the property is remote.
 Beware, if travelling internationally to house sit, immigration can get narky about it.
 They sometimes see it as employment in their country even if no money changes hands.
 It’s best not to mention house sitting at immigration.